An Indian man Sailendra Nath Roy has died while attempting a world record stunt with his ponytail.

 Doctors later revealed he had suffered a “massive heart attack” while attempting the stunt.

-Photographer Balai Sutradhar, who turned up with hundreds to witness the record attempt, said: “He was desperately trying to move forward.
-He was trying to scream out some instruction.
-But no one could follow what he was saying.
+was trying to scream out some instruction.
+But no one could follow what

 “After struggling for 30 minutes he became still.”